andreapoppy/antaeus/README.md

 * [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines) Library support for Kotlin coroutines
 * [MicroUtils/kotlin-logging]() Lightweight logging framework for Kotlin.
 A convenient and performant logging library wrapping slf4j with Kotlin extensions

+I was not able to run Docker, since my machine is running a version of Windows Home, I cannot guarantee that Docker will still work after my changes.

 ----------------------------------------------------------------